 If you haven't received a response within 2 business days please reach out again.
 To avoid delays please contact me at email@example.com and include your order number if available.
 This helps me keep inquires organized, and in one place.

 How do I care for my pendant?

-If you ordered a pendant in a metal setting, metal does tarnish.
+If you ordered an item in a metal setting, metal can tarnish.
 To bring back the original shine simply buff gently with a soft, lint-free cloth.
 These cloths work great for shining up jewelry.

 Do you solder jump rings on pendants?

 Although these pieces are secured with strong jump rings, any pulling or tugging may result in loosening the rings or breaking the chain.
 These are delicate items and should be treated as such.
 Findings cannot be soldered due to the resin and milk.
 The soldering process would melt and alter the appearance of your piece.

 The color of your bead will be the color of your milk.
 When deciding to order your Milk Pendant please keep in mind that every sample of milk turns out differently.
 The color of the milk bead can also be a mix, or swirl of different shades.
 Your milk is thoroughly mixed before the creation process begins solving any separation issues that naturally occur; HOWEVER, some milk tends to separate more than others.
 This persistent separation results in the two-toned pendants where you might see a bright white and cream mix, either swirled or spotted.
 Again, the result just depends on your sample of milk, and the natural separation of fats as the milk is cured.